gdoct/AvpVideoPlayer/README.md

 This is a simple mediaplayer written in .net 6 with c#/wpf, basically as a portfolio project

+Subtitles and thumbnails require the [ffmpeg](https://ffmpeg.org) library which is currently not bundled.
+Install it with chocolatey:

+`choco install ffmpeg`

 ## Features:
 * supports most video formats
 * supports external subtitles